 The Institute’s mission is to serve as a center for interdisciplinary research, teaching, and public service.
-Since the appointment of Harry N. Scheiber as Director in July 2002, the Institute has become committed to scholarly activities in five programs:
+Since the appointment of Harry N. Scheiber as Director in July 2002, the Institute has become committed to scholarly activities in three programs:

-Constitutional Law and History
+- Constitutional Law and History

-Environmental Law and Policy
+- Environmental Law and Policy

-Sho Sato Program in Japanese and U.S. Law
+- Sho Sato Program in Japanese and U.S. Law

 Each ILR program has cooperative relationships with individual scholars (some of whom receive non-stipend appointments as Institute fellows) and with other university and research programs in the United States and abroad.